Resneak/Resneak/README.md

 -->
 I'm Nate, I am a software developer who currently is in my last semester of univeristy.

-I love to write articles about my technology (linked under my profile) and most of my repos have medium articles attached that you can read to learn more about the project!
+I love to write articles (linked under my profile) about programming and most of my repos have medium articles attached that you can read to learn more about the project!

 I also particularly love learning new things about machine learning & reverse engineering. 🤩